 I’ve learned the hard way that a turkey can get pretty cold after resting and carving.
 Use a chafing dish to keep it warm.
 Cold turkey does have its time and place – but not at your dinner party!

 Drop me a line in the comments below letting me know how your turkey turned out.
 Were you happy with the results?
-Would you do something differently next time?
+What would you do differently next time?